Nature Endowmentbiodiversitycarbon sequestrationnative woodland Ireland

 This is the part that matters most.

-Every NWC homeowner will have a permanent, legally-protected connection to the Woodland Bank.
+Every NWC homeowner will have a permanent, legally-protected connection to the woodland.
 Not a vague affiliation.
 A real, personal connection.

 Dedicated access.
-The Woodland Bank is yours to visit, walk through, and explore.
+The woodland is yours to visit, walk through, and explore.
 Trails, access points, and signage will be maintained by NST as part of the stewardship programme.

 Allocated section.
-Each home is linked to a specific area of the Woodland Bank.
+Each home is linked to a specific area of the woodland.
 It’s your section — not in the sense of ownership, but in the sense of connection.
 You know exactly which trees your stewardship fees support.

 Seasonal programming.
 Guided walks, wildlife surveys, wildflower identification, community planting days, children’s forest school programmes.
 The woodland isn’t a backdrop.
 It’s an active part of your life.

 Documented outcomes.
-You will receive reports showing the carbon sequestered and biodiversity outcomes generated by your Woodland Bank section.
+You will receive reports showing the carbon sequestered and biodiversity outcomes generated by your woodland section.
 You can see what your stewardship fee achieves.

 Home Affordability Fund.
 As environmental credit revenue matures — which we expect from Year 5 onward — 25% of all credit proceeds will fund the Home Affordability Fund, making future homes more affordable.
 Every woodland we restore will help make homes more affordable.
 Our nature pays it forward.